 Life Insurance FAQs

 Below are a list of frequently asked questions relating to our Life Insurance Policies.
-You should also read the PDF file: Life Insurance Policy Summary PDF size: 131KB and PDF file: Policy Booklet PDF PDF size: 2.2MB before you apply.
+You should also read the Policy Summary PDF PDF file: Life Insurance Policy Summary PDF size: 935KB and Policy Booklet PDF PDF file: Policy Booklet PDF PDF size: 3.2MB before you apply.

 Life insurance helps to protect your loved ones financially in the event of your death.
 But what is life insurance in practice?
-Your policy is designed to pay out a cash sum if you die or are diagnosed with a terminal illness while covered by the policy, provided your life expectancy is less than 12 months.
+Our Life Insurance is designed to pay out a cash sum if you die or are diagnosed with a terminal illness with a life expectancy of less then 12 months, during the length of the policy.
 It could be used to help pay the mortgage or help protect the family's lifestyle and everyday living expenses.
 Life insurance is sometimes referred to as life assurance or level term assurance.

 You choose the amount of cover you need and how long you need it for.
-You can pay your premiums monthly or annually and can also choose between a joint or a single policy.
+You can pay your premiums monthly or annually and can also choose between a joint life or a single life policy.
+Your premiums are guaranteed to stay the same unless you alter your policy.

 If you’re wondering, ‘do I need life insurance?’ this will depend on your individual circumstances.
 For example, life insurance can provide peace of mind for people with children, partners, or spouses that depend on them financially, as well as people with a mortgage on the family house.